lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 is reversible circuit synthesis, an entirely classical circuit design problem which can draw from the results of decades of research.
-From a quantum perspective, reversible classical circuits correspond to unitaries (and more generally, isometries) that send basis states to basis states---and thus do not introduce any entanglement @Shende2002.
+From a quantum perspective, reversible classical circuits correspond to unitaries (and more generally, isometries) that send basis states to basis states--- and thus do not introduce any complex phase @Shende2002.
 We highlight a selection of the more recent work in the field and refer the reader to the much more complete, albeit ageing, survey of @Saeedi2013.